iagox86/dnscat2/doc/protocol.md

 ### Key exchange

-Key exchange is performed using Diffie Hellman and SHA3-256.
-The client and server each generates a random 1024-bit secret key at the start of a connection, then uses Diffie Hellman to derive a shared (symmetric) key.
+Key exchange is performed using the Prime256v1 Elliptic Curve and SHA3-256.
+The client and server each generates a random 1024-bit secret key at the start of a connection, then derive a shared (symmetric) key.
 This is all performed in the `MESSAGE_TYPE_NEGENC` packet, defined below.